Ah, working from home.

 Doing this helps to shift your mindset from sleep mode to work mode and better prepares you for the workday.
 This doesn’t mean you can’t wear your comfy slippers or that you have to be fashion runway-chic, but it does mean you’ll feel more ready to tackle the day!

 When going into an office, we typically know exactly where we’re going to go.
 We may have a desk, a cubicle, or an office, and we know that’s our designated workspace.
 When working from home, your entire living space is liable to become your workspace.
 But just like staying in PJs all day, treating your entire home like an office isn’t the best way to effectively work from home.

 If you have a home office with a desk and chair, you’ve got a great head start on defining your workspace.
 If you don’t have a designated home office, that’s ok!
 You can easily delegate a particular spot in your home as your workspace.

 When choosing an area for your workspace, some things to consider are how ergonomically-sound that spot is.
-Try to avoid anywhere that you can recline; beds, sofas, futons, and armchairs are for relaxing, not for working!
+Try to avoid anywhere that you can recline; beds, sofas, futons, and armchairs make our brains think of relaxing, not working!
 Those furniture types just aren’t set up to allow you to work effectively and efficiently, both from a mental and a physical standpoint.